 Unfortunately, yes.
 It affects pets more than it will affect a healthy human.
 Their immune systems are much smaller than ours, so if you have mold and are feeling ill, they will most likely be feeling your symptoms but multiplied.
 This blog on How Mold Affects Your Pets offers more information if you’d like to read more.

-Authorization by an insures to an insurer to pay a claim directly to a third party contractor.
+AOB stands for Assignment of Benefits.
+It serves as the authorization by an insured to an insurer to pay a claim directly to a third party contractor.
 Most commonly used when at the doctor’s office.
 Each provider submits a separate AOB for the services & materials they provided, then invoices directly to the carrier on your behalf.
 Residential and commercial property is very similar.
 Send us an email through our Contact page form and ask to be added to our resources’ email list to be informed on updates on the AOB and laws surrounding it.

 Yes, you maintain control over your policy the whole time.
 A contractor cannot change policy limits or make any changes to the policy whatsoever.